 Policies normally cover up to £5million, but it will depend on the type of business you have, the client base and the value of contracts you manage.
 The cover will usually pay for the following:

 - To settle any claims for damages against you.

 - Your legal costs.

 - Potentially covers you against claims made before the policy is taken out.

 Speak to your broker to see what type of cover you may require.

 Generally, a settlement is agreed with the court to cover legal costs and damages together.

-Almost all businesses should consider taking out professional indemnity insurance, and these include accountants, solicitors, tradesmen, hairdressing salons, computer and IT consultants, builders and cleaners.
-Certainly contractors should consider PI insurance as it may support their independent status when thinking about IR35 issues and status.
+Almost all businesses should consider taking out professional liability insurance, and these include accountants, solicitors, tradespeople, hairdressing salons, computer and IT consultants, builders and cleaners.
+Certainly, contractors should consider PI insurance as it may support their independent status when thinking about IR35 issues and tax standing.